 (c) The absolute value of cleared Virtual Energy Offers and Bids in the hour.

-8.9 GFA Carve Out Uplift Distribution Amount
+8.9 GFA Carve Out Uplift

-The Transmission Provider shall perform the following calculation for each hour of the Operating Day for each Asset Owner and Settlement Location to ensure that the Transmission Provider is revenue neutral in each operating hour for the expense or credit attributed to GFA Carve Out(s) as calculated in accordance with the Market Protocols.
-For each GFA Carve Out, the Transmission Provider shall calculate an hourly uplift charge or credit on a load ratio share basis to each Market Participant for all load Asset Owners it represents within the transmission Zone(s) associated with the GFA.
-However, prior to the time that the Transmission Provider has made the appropriate software modifications to calculate the hourly transmission zonal uplift charges or credits, the GFA Carve-Out Uplift Distribution Amount shall be added to and included in the Daily RNU Distribution Amount determined under Section 8.8(1)(a).
-When the Transmission Provider has such software systems in place, any such charges or credits shall be resettled on a zonal basis from the start of the Integrated Marketplace.
+The Transmission Provider shall determine the congestion charges and marginal loss charges related to the GFA Carve Outs.
+Subject to Section 7.0(b)(i) of this Attachment AE, these charges will be offset by the ARR/TCR settlement that would have been claimed for each GFA Carve Out under the normal ARR/TCR process and by the distribution of associated Marginal Loss Overcollection funds.
+The Transmission Provider shall perform calculations in accordance with Sections 8.5.18 through 8.5.23 of this Attachment AE to ensure that the Transmission Provider is revenue neutral for the expense or credit attributed to GFA Carve Out Schedules.
+The Transmission Provider shall calculate uplift charges or credits on a load ratio share basis to each Market Participant for all load Asset Owners it represents, excluding from such calculations all load served under GFA Carve Out Schedules.
+The Daily, Monthly, and Yearly GFA Carve Out Uplift Distribution Amounts shall not be charged or credited to a GFA Carve Out Responsible Entity to the extent of load it serves under GFA Carve Out Schedules.

 ATTACHMENT AG